brucechanglongxu/advancedalgorithms/distributedcompute/gpuarch.md

 **Hierarchy:** Thread -> Block -> Grid

 Each SM executes one or more thread blocks, and a thread block is assigned to a _single SM_ and cannot span SMs.
 Threads within a block can share memory and synchronize through `__syncthreads()`.
+If we launch only a few thread blocks, not all the SMs get work, so we underutilize the GPU.
+If we launch many thread blocks, they execute in waves, so the final wave might be small hence underutilizing the SMs inducing the _"tail effect"_. **High performance GPU code usually launches a large multiple of the SM count e.g. typically more than four times the number of SMs** to saturate the GPU and avoid performance cliffs at the tail.
+For higher-end GPUs, typically only launched with fewer than $$300$$ thread blocks should be examined for tail effects.

 ![Alt text](image-2.png)